 - Bromelain helps treat edema (12), a common complaint during pregnancy

-You may have a cup of canned pineapple or pineapple juice if you enjoy the fruit and get these benefits too.
+You may have a cup of canned or fresh pineapple or pineapple juice if you enjoy the fruit and get these benefits too.
 However, you don’t have to eat pineapple just to get these benefits.
-You may find alternative vegetable and fruit sources that provide the required nutrients.
+Eat the fruit only if you enjoy it.
+Otherwise, you may find alternative vegetable and fruit sources that provide the required nutrients.

 What Could Be The Risks Of Eating Pineapple During Pregnancy?